cea-hpc/modules/doc/source/module.rst

   time with :instopt:`--prefix` or :instopt:`--etcdir` options.
 The value of this option cannot be altered.

+ .. mconfig:: sticky_purge

+  Error behavior when unloading sticky or super-sticky module during a module :subcmd:`purge`.

+  Raise an ``error`` (default) or emit a ``warning`` or be ``silent``.
+It can be changed at installation time with :instopt:`--with-sticky-purge` option.
+  The :envvar:`MODULES_STICKY_PURGE` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_STICKY_PURGE` description for details.

+  .. only:: html

+     .. versionadded:: 5.4

  .. mconfig:: tag_abbrev

   Abbreviations to use to report module tags.